ent/bug/README.md

 **Editing**

-Let's say you want to edit the template `ent` schema.
-For example, let's add the field `title` to User.
+Let's say you want to edit the template `ent/schema`.
+For example, add a field named `title` to the `User` schema.

 In `ent/schema/user.go`: